 As customers demand an increasingly online experience, physical retail outlets have suffered - with an ever-growing number of high street shop closures in 2018.

-Investigating the downward spiral, professional services network PwC found Britain has suffered an average of 14 shop closures every day, with 2,692 shutting in the first half of the year alone.
+Investigating the downward spiral, professional services network PwC found Britain has suffered an average of 14 shop closures every day, with about 4,000 shutting and roughly 93,0000 related jobs being lost by December.

 From Toys ‘R’ Us to Homebase, stores and entire retailers are closing down much faster than new ones are being opened, begging the question of how much longer the high street model can remain as we know it today.

 House of Fraser

 British department store chain House of Fraser announced plans to close 31 of its 59 shops earlier this year, cutting 6,000 jobs in the process.